All Episodes

 He went one in five with the Vikings, which is why I forgot it.

-But that's um something I wanted to correct.
+But that's something I wanted to correct.

-Now back to this consultant business.
+Now, back to this consultant business.

 And there's a formula that these guys use, and they pitch these candidates with the formula, and the candidates seem to routinely go for it.

-And the formula is this Democrats are automatically going to get 40% of the vote, that's their base.
+The Democrats are automatically going to get 40% of the vote.

 And therefore, every election is won.

-But who gets the majority that 20%?
+But who gets the majority of that 20%?

 And that is why we end up being so frustrated with Republican campaigns.

-It's by definition, they're not going to campaign as conservatives.
+It's by definition they're not going to campaign as conservatives.

 And furthermore, they think that conservatism scares these people.

-They just accept it and then proceed on the assumption that these people in the 20% don't have any core principles or beliefs, and so you got to go out and buy their votes or cajole them one way or the other.
+They just accept it and then proceed on the assumption that these people in the 20% don't have any core principles or beliefs.

 And so they go to the candidates, say, look, we're the guys that know best how to get that 20%.